Our 10 Most Popular Programs

-Once you have confirmed your intention to enroll, you will be assigned an advisor and be eligible to register for classes. *Please note that some majors require the submission of a $100.00 non-refundable deposit reserves a seat within your graduate cohort and is applied towards your tuition.
+Once you have confirmed your intention to enroll and submitted your deposit, you will be assigned an advisor and be eligible to register for classes.
+The non-refundable deposit reserves a seat within your graduate cohort and is applied towards your first semester of tuition.

 If you are having problems logging in due to your user ID and password, please contact the Student Help Desk at (845) 257-3597, via email at firstname.lastname@example.org, or in person in Humanities 103.

 After you have confirmed your enrollment, you will be assigned an advisor.
 Email your professor to schedule a time to review your class options, develop a plan of study and release your registration clearance.

 Once you have been cleared to register for classes, log into my.newpaltz again and click on the Registration link on the left sidebar.
 Click Add/Drop Classes.
 REGISTRATION TIP: Look up your CRNs (Class Registration Numbers) on the Schedule of Classes prior to registration is the quickest way to register for your classes.

 Health Report and Physician’s Certificate of Immunization